Best Life Insurance Companies NZ 2026 - Complete Provider Review

 Financial Strength Ratings

-Always check the financial strength ratings from agencies like AM Best, S&P, and Moody's.
-These ratings indicate the insurer's ability to pay claims.
+Always check the financial strength ratings from agencies like A.M.
+Best and S&P. These ratings indicate the insurer's ability to pay claims.
 Aim for companies rated A- or better.
+Among NZ life insurers, AIA holds an AA- rating from S&P, Asteron Life has an A+ (via Suncorp), and both Partners Life and Fidelity Life hold A- ratings from A.M.
+Best.

 Claims Experience